What about self-help for depression?

 Mission Internal Medical Group

 Depressive disorders make people feel exhausted, worthless, helpless, and hopeless.
 Such negative thoughts and feelings make some people feel like giving up.
 It is important to realize that these negative views are part of the depression and typically do not accurately reflect reality.
 Negative thinking fades as treatment begins to take effect.
 In the meantime, the following are helpful guidelines and advice for the depressed person:

 - Eat healthy foods and make time to get enough rest to physically promote improvement in your mood.

-- Do not set difficult goals for yourself or take on a great deal of responsibility.
+- Do not set overly difficult goals for yourself or take on excessive and unnecessary responsibilities.

 - Break large tasks into small ones, set some priorities, and do what you can when you can.

 - Try to maintain structure in your day, even if that means planning only one or two specific activities per day, like exercising or going food shopping.